yangyangyang3701/KMeans/README.md

 # Introduction
-This is the homework of the course AI(Artificial Intelligence):
+The code of the course AI:

 # Prerequisites
 Python 3.6